 Key Specifications / Features

-Usually, there are two types of double block and bleed trunnion mounted ball valves, according to the experience of customer request.
+Usually, there are two types of double block and bleed ball valves, according to the experience of customer request.

 How does the function of venting/bleeding work?
 When the pipeline is with pressure, the trunnion ball valve is closed with the fluid trapped in the ball and then there is pressure in the ball.
 When the temperature in the ball becomes higher, the pressure in the ball will rise too.
 It is necessary to vent/bleed the pressure in case of risk when the pressure in the ball becomes high enough.
 For a trunnion ball valve with bleed function, the pressure in the ball pushes the seat back as the spring behind the seat compresses.
 Then the there is vent/bleeding between the sealing surfaces.
 Generally speaking, the venting/bleeding is required at the pressure of less than 1.33 times of the design pressure rating for the ball valves as API 6D specifications.
 Some critical project request to vent/bleed at the pressure of less than 1.1 times of the design pressure rating. (eg. For a PN20 trunnion ball valve, the pressure trapped in the ball shall vent/bleed at the pressure of less than 2.2 Mpa).

-What to look for when selecting a double block and bleed valve?
+What to look for when selecting a double block and bleed ball valve?

 As with any valve, during selection, one should consider the fluid properties, pressure, temperature.
 Perhaps most importantly, however, is how the valve will be used.
 With a number of configurations offered, consider which of these will fit your process and needs best.

-If you’re unsure which double block and bleed valve is right for you process, talk to an engineer.
+If you’re unsure which double block and bleed ball valve is right for you process, talk to our engineer.
 They can help determine which one will achieve your objectives best.